Starting a 501(c)(3) nonprofit in New York is easy, just follow these easy steps to file the New York Certificate of Incorporation:

 Eighth: Registered Agent & Registered Office

-The registered agent can be the Secretary of State, any entity registered to do business in New York or any person who is a resident of the state.
-Your organization cannot act as its own registered agent.
+In New York, the Secretary of State acts as the statutory agent for service of process (registered agent) for all New York organizations by default.
+However, any entity registered to do business in New York (besides your own organization) or any person who is a resident of the state can act as your registered agent.

 If you choose to have the Secretary of State act as your corporation’s agent, enter an address where all official correspondence should be sent.

-If you choose to utilize a different registered agent, enter that person or business’ name and New York postal address in this box.
+If you choose to utilize a different registered agent, enter that person or business’s name and New York postal address in this box.

 Ninth: Tax Exemption Provisions